20 Week Marathon Training Plan + Free Printable Schedule (Beginner Friendly)

 Therefore, I want to point you to 2 resources.

-1. Here is a quick reference guide on marathon nutrition with additional links to other great posts on nutrition and what your marathon training diet should look like.
+1. Here is a post that is a quick crash-course guide on marathon nutrition with additional links to other great posts on nutrition and what your marathon training diet should look like.

-2. The ultimate resource is going to be the Eat Like a Marathoner Nutrition Course.
+2. Your ultimate resource for personalized marathon nutrition is going to be the Eat Like a Marathoner Nutrition Course.

 This will give you everything you need to know in any easy to digest guide but also will help you develop a personalized nutrition plan for: